Minimum Size Limit: 2 3/4" claw

 State Waters Harvest Seasons: Open Oct.
 15 - May 15

-*Note: Traps may be placed in the water and baited 10 days prior to the opening of the stone crab season.
-Please be aware that once placed, you may not tend to the traps until the start of the season, at which time you may begin harvesting.
-Traps must be removed within five days after the close of the stone crab season.
+Traps may be placed in the water 10 days prior to the opening of the season, but once placed, you may not tend to the traps until the start of the season, at which time you may begin harvesting.

 - Maximum trap size is 24 inches by 24 inches by 24 inches or a volume of 8 cubic feet

 - Traps can be made from either wood, wire or plastic